Slarlac249/FrostyToolsuite_Light_Theme/README.md

 the .png files being used for toolbar and menu icons and other ui icons etc. these have not been resized only the colours have been changed.
 (because they were white to begin with, they would not be suitable in their current form, so i simply inverted the colours on each one to make them visible on the light them)

-my theme is inspired by vs 2019's light theme. which consists of very light greys and some blue strips.
+The theme is inspired by vs 2019's light theme. which consists mostly of very light greys and some blue strips and almost black text.

 Instructions for making use of the new theme: